-Above is a handy-dandy grocery list for everything you’ll need to make your Rose Curd and White Peach Tart.
-Other than the roses, which you will probably have to order, everything is listed in easy to find grocery store amounts.
-That way you’re not staring at the sugar and wondering if that container has enough for the recipe.
-If there is no amount listed, that means you can buy the smallest container available and still have plenty left over.
+This grocery list has everything that you’ll need to make this Rose Curd and White Peach Tart recipe.
+To help in making grocery shopping simple, each ingredient is listed in easy-to-find grocery store amounts.
+If there is no amount specified, that means that you can buy the smallest (or largest) container available and still have plenty left over.

 Thank you so much for stopping by!